cuthbertLab/music21/music21/doc/html/_sources/faq.txt

     * If you're programming data structures too complex to be encapsulated in one of the solutions above, you should have enough experience to create a data storage format of your own.
 Please consider contributing your solution to improve the package.

-Can I synthesize sounds with music21?
+Can I synthesize new sounds with music21?

-    Music21 is for manipulating symbolic musical data.
-Symbolic output can, however, be used as control data within a large variety of synthesis packages.
-Writing a python script to author alternative data formats is one of many plausible approaches.
+    Yes, and no.  Music21 is primarily built for manipulating symbolic musical data not sound waves.
+There are lots of great programs for doing that.
+But the symbolic data, however, be used as data within a large variety of synthesis packages.
+So you could create new music21 objects that control the synthesis package of your choosing.

-How do I install music21?
+I'll bite the bullet, but how do I install music21?

     Please see the complete install instructions: :ref:`install`.

-Utilities
+3rd-Party Utilities
 --------------------

-MusicXML?
+What is MusicXML?
+    MusicXML is a file format for exchanging musical scores among different programs, such as, oh...music21 and Finale (or music21 and Sibelius).
-    MusicXML is created and owned by Recordare.
-The definition and more information can be found at the following links:
+    It was created and owned by Recordare (Michael Good, CEO).
+More information about the project can be found at:

     * http://www.recordare.com/

-Humdrum?
+And this Humdrum about which you speak?
+    It's another framework for studying music as symbolic data using simple text files and UNIX scripting tools.
+We're big fans of Humdrum here at music21, but we thought that it was time to take a different approach.

-    Information on the Humdrum Toolkit can be found here at the following links:
+    Information on Humdrum can be found here at the following links:

     * http://music-cog.ohio-state.edu/Humdrum
     * http://kern.humdrum.net

-Lilypond?
+What's Lilypond?
+    It's an open-source package for displaying music, sort of like Finale and Sibelius, but with different goals and a different approach (and it's free!).
+If you have Lilypond installed, music21 can output to lilypond by using "show('lily')"

-    Information on the Lilypond can be found here at the following links:
+    More information on the Lilypond can be found here at the following links:

     * http://lilypond.org/web
     * http://lilypond.org/doc/v2.12/input/regression/musicxml/collated-files.html